uribench/software-engineering-handbook/README.md

 Software Engineering Handbook
 =============================

-The training materials in this repository are intended to provide references and practical information on Software Engineering.
+The training materials in this repository provide references and practical information on Software Engineering.

 ### Table of Content (high level only)